-The Editor or any Editorial board member should not use unpublished work for their research work without the written consent from the author.
-Editors should refrain themselves from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative or other relationships/connections with any of the authors, companies or institutions connected to the papers and they should ask another member of the editorial board to handle that manuscript.
-IJELLH require all editors to avoid all financial relationships that might constitute a conflict of interest.
-Sources of economic or financial support for the project must be revealed to avoid any kind of conflict of interest or pressure involved like financial or grant of any source.
-Any possibility of conflict arising in the form of personal, commercial, professional, political, or intellectual hidden or open must be disclosed.
+The Editor and all Editorial Board Members should not use unpublished work for their own research without obtaining written consent from the author.
+Editors should abstain from handling manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships/connections with any of the authors, companies, or institutions connected to the papers.
+In such cases, they should delegate the handling of the manuscript to another member of the editorial board.
+All editors associated with IJELLH are required to avoid any financial relationships that may constitute a conflict of interest.
+Any sources of economic or financial support for the project must be disclosed to avoid potential conflicts of interest or undue pressure, such as financial grants from any source.
+Any possible conflicts arising in the form of personal, commercial, professional, political, or intellectual relationships, whether hidden or open, must also be disclosed.

 Editorial Board Members are welcome to submit papers to the journal.
 However, these submissions will not receive any priority over other manuscripts, and Editorial Board Member status will not influence editorial consideration.
 If an Editorial Board Member is an author on a submission, they will have no involvement in the editorial review of the manuscript, no access to confidential information on the editorial process, and no input into the decision to publish the article.

 We, at IJELLH, are committed to upholding the highest standards of integrity and ethical conduct in the publication process.
 This Conflict of Interest Policy aims to maintain the impartiality and fairness of our editorial procedures, ensuring that all published works undergo rigorous and unbiased evaluation.